Descent098/PYTH-101/README.md

 # Python Exercises

 The purpose of this repository is to go through each set of exercises sequentially to help you learn python.
+Once you have finished reading this file you can start from ```0.
+Basic syntax and additional course information``` to get the ball rolling.

+## Note about markdown files

+Markdown files (files that end in .md) are intended to be read in a markdown viewer.
+The easiest way to read the readme's in each folder is to keep https://github.com/Descent098/python-exercises open in github and navigate to each folder.
+Github has a built in markdown viewer that will let you read the files in their intended format right on your webpage.

 ## Structure